yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 22 (v6) on tailscale0      ALLOW       Anywhere
 ```

-Disable and reenable UFW to changes to take effect
+Disable and reenable UFW to changes to take effect.

 ```
 sudo ufw disable